smartdec/smartcheck/README.md

 ["SmartCheck: Static Analysis of Ethereum Smart Contracts"](https://hdl.handle.net/10993/35862) as released on May 27, 2018.

+> :warning: **Warning**
+>
+> The project is deprecated since 2020.
+The analysis might work incorrectly for Solidity versions starting with 0.6.0.

 An online version of SmartCheck is available on [our website](https://tool.smartdec.net/).
 ## Using NPM package
 ### Install SmartCheck globally